openservicemesh/osm/docs/example/README.md

 - [Inspect Dashbaords](#inspect-dashboards)

 ## Overview
-The OSM Demo Guide is designed to quickly allow you to demo and experience the OSM mesh.
+The OSM Manual Install Demo Guide is designed to quickly allow you to demo and experience the OSM mesh.

 ## Configure Prerequisites
 - Kubernetes cluster running Kubernetes v1.15.0 or greater